abirger/docs/content/sos_wsdd_github_notoc.md

 </swe2:field>
 ```

 If sensor position or orientation is not stable in time, and differs with each individual observation, it has to be described in the dynamic data block of the GetObservation document instead of the static data block.
-In such case, the orientation parameter values must be block-encoded along with other observations data (details of the block-encoded data representation in GetObservation document are provided in section [**4.2.3.2.2.2**](#4.2.3.2.2.2)).
+In such case, the orientation parameter values must be block-encoded along with other observations data.

 For binned profiling sensors, the IOOS Convention specifies bins and depths through the description of the vertical positions of each bin center with corresponding top and bottom edges.
-Despite the fact that the binned profile description is located in the static data block, the bins’ and depths’ values **must not** be encoded inline but shall be encoded as a data array (i.e. block-encoded) instead (details of the block-encoded data representation in GetObservation document are provided in section [**4.2.3.2.2.2**](#4.2.3.2.2.2)).
+Despite the fact that the binned profile description is located in the static data block, the bins’ and depths’ values **must not** be encoded inline but shall be encoded as a data array (i.e. block-encoded) instead.
 To allow for ragged arrays of data from upward looking ADCP sensors, the dimension of the array shall correspond to the number of binned observations for this sensor reported in the dynamic data section:

 ```XML
 <swe2:field name="profileBins">